Office québécois de la langue française: Mission and powers

 In 2004, the organization had a yearly budget of $17.8 million.
 In 2005-2006, the budget rose to $18.5 million, in 2007-2008 to $19.0 million and to $24.453 million in 2018-2019.

 The OQLF was created to enforce the everyday use of the French language in Quebec.
 The OQLF promoted the Quebec Charter of the French Language and, prior to 1988, was responsible for enforcing a regulation whereby French was the only language authorized on outdoor commercial signage.
 After multiple successful legal challenges, the role of the OQLF has since changed to ensuring French is the "predominant" language, meaning at least twice the size of any and all other languages.
-The OQLF has been referred to in English as "tongue troopers" The term "language police" was possibly first used by the American television show 60 Minutes, which ran an investigative report on Quebec language laws.
+The OQLF has been referred to in English as "tongue troopers".
+The term "language police" was possibly first used by the American television show 60 Minutes, which ran an investigative report on Quebec language laws.
 Legally, the organization has no police powers, instead relying on the threat of fines or the withholding of a company's "francisation certificate".

+Starting in 1989, the office has produced reports on the level of French language service in shops in the province based on using undercover observers who record the language of greeting and if French language service is available spontaneously or only after prompting.
+The studies have been repeated five times: in 1996, 2010, 2012, 2019, and 2024.
+The 2024 study was based on 10,378 visits to 7,314 stores between August 2022 and April 2023.
+About a third of the visits were to stores in the Anglophone-heavy western part of Montreal.
+Problems arise in majority English-speaking towns, such as Shawville, which has seen conflicts between shopkeepers and agents over the language laws.